Orbital-Web/Raphael/src/NNUE/README.md

 8/8/5B2/n6p/4K1k1/8/8/8 w - - 0 1 [0.5]
 ```

-The output will be a list of csv files, one for each epd file, with columns `fen`, `wdl`, and `eval` in relative centipawns from the side to move.
+The output will be a list of csv files, one for each epd file, with columns `fen`, `wdl` (absolute, `1.0` is a win for white), `eval` (in relative centipawns), `flag`, and `bm` (bestmove).
 These headers will be added the first time the output file is created, and will not be added when appending to an existing output file.

-Note that for both the input and output file, `wdl` is absolute, with 1.0 being a win for white and `0.0` being a win for black.
+The current flags are:

+- 0: None
+- 1: Checks
+- 2: Captures
+- 4: Promotions

+Note that multiple flags can be enabled at the same time via binary OR.
+E.g., if the flag = 3, it is equivalent to a capture with a check.

 The `-b` argument is used to generate for a subset of epd files inside the `INPUT_DIR`, which can be useful for resuming generation or when generating across multiple devices.